 If you recently adopted a dog from a shelter, you may notice signs of trust issues in the dog.
-You may notice how your new dog is very tentative in taking food from your hands and startles as soon as you move.
-If this is the very first day this new dog has been welcomed in your home, there are chances things may get better as the days go by.
-Truth is, many dogs do not do well with changes.
-Being exposed to new sounds, new smells and new people takes an adjustment period.
-Those who work with shelter dogs are familiar with the term "honeymoon period" which is used to depict the initial subdued behavior seen in recently adopted dogs.
+You may notice how your new dog is very tentative when taking food from your hands.
+Maybe he startles as soon as you move.
+If this is the very first day this new dog has been welcomed into your home, chances are that things will get better as the days go by.
+Truth is, many dogs do not do well with change.
+Being exposed to new sounds, new smells, and new people takes an adjustment period.
+Those who work with shelter dogs are familiar with the term "honeymoon period," which is used to depict the initial subdued behavior seen in recently adopted dogs.
 After a few days, these dogs may open up more and manifest their true colors.

 I see trust issues unveil over and over in dogs when they are boarded with me, especially the very first days.
 Some dogs startle when I cough or if I get up too quickly from the chair.
 Some may be a bit hesitant in taking treats from me.
 Many bark as they hear military planes flying low or the Fedex truck noisily pulling into our dirt road.
 Some startle when they hear coyotes barking and yipping in the evening.
 Noises at my place are quite different than noises they are used to at home.
 It takes a couple of days to get a hang of these new changes, but most act quite normal after the second or third day, often courtesy of calming aids and strategies I employ.
 I always try my best to move slowly and talk calmly while working on desensitizing them to any novel stimulus that seems to concern them.
 Each dog is different and reacts to different stimuli.